SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 ## Updating the Sidebar

 New topics must be explicitly added to `_data/navigation.yml` for them to appear in the sidebar.
 Please consult with a writer or the product owner before modifying this file.
-Of course, your writer can always make updates to this file your behalf.
+Of course, your writer can always make updates to this file on your behalf.

 ## Documentation Conventions

-Please adhere to the following conventions to ensure your changes will build successfully when they are merged:
+Please adhere to the following conventions to ensure that your changes build successfully when they are merged:

 - **Filenames:** Use lower-case names for all documentation files.

     Avoid changing the filename where possible, because links and permalinks need to be udpated every time the filename is changed.
 Having said that, page titles are independent of filenames, and can be changed any time.

 - **Page titles:** The page title is included at the top of your documentation file, and appears between two rows of three dashes (called front matter), as follows: